phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/write.md

 [config.xml file](/docs/config-xml).

-The response will have a `201` created status, and the application will be queued for building.
+The response will have a `201` created status, and the application will be queued for building:

         $ curl -u andrew.lunny@nitobi.com -f icon=@icon.png https://build.phonegap.com/api/v1/apps/8/icon